15 common decorating mistakes and how to fix them!

 Sometimes, we forget to appreciate the charming architectural details that are already in our rooms.

-Take a closer look at the special parts of the room that are always there โ like the pretty molding, trim, and even the windows and doors that add character.
+Take a closer look at the special parts of the room that are always there, like the pretty molding, trim, and even the windows and doors that add character.
 You can’t forget about those charming exposed beams either!
-Try to weave these features into your decorating plans to give your space that extra touch of personality.
+These elements add a designer look without much effort.

 INTERIOR DESIGN MISTAKE #4 – Furniture Against the Walls

-If you have a large space, most people will push all furniture against the walls which creates an uninviting and disconnected room.
+If you have a large space, most people will push all furniture against the walls, which creates an uninviting and disconnected room.
 It is also challenging for people to have comfortable conversations.

-The best way to fix this is to pull furniture away from the walls.
-This will create cozy conversational groupings.
-This cozier arrangement creates a more intimate feel in the room.
 Haven’t you ever wondered why sectionals are so popular?
 It also helps with the function.
-And if your TV is too far away from your sofa you may be tempted to purchase a larger TV.
+And if your TV is too far away from your sofa, you may be tempted to purchase a larger TV.
 See, I just saved you some money!
+Good thing!

 INTERIOR DESIGN MISTAKE #5 – The area rug is too small for the space